Light on fuel, cheap to park at the Old Town gates, and comfortable on the motorway push to Podgorica or Žabljak.

 Behind the wheel

 Clios on Kotor plates are usually the 1.0 TCe petrol paired with a five-speed manual, and on a fortnight rental that combination is the calmest one to live with.
-The three-cylinder is breathless when you push it, but nobody rents a Clio to push it — the appeal is a gearbox light enough that slow bay traffic never bothers the left leg, a dashboard that reads clearly under bright Adriatic sun, and seats that are still comfortable after four straight days of day-trips.
+The three-cylinder is breathless when you push it, but nobody rents a Clio to push it, the appeal is a gearbox light enough that slow bay traffic never bothers the left leg, a dashboard that reads clearly under bright Adriatic sun, and seats that are still comfortable after four straight days of day-trips.
 The cabin rides better than a 208 on the Risan speed bumps and is quieter than a Yaris on the Sozina motorway run.

-On Kotor roads
+On Montenegro roads

 From a Kotor base the Clio handles the repeating day-trip roster without grumbling.
 Cetinje and the Njegoš mausoleum sit 45 minutes up the hairpins, and the short-geared first and second ratios mean you never need to slip the clutch through the tightest bends above Njeguši.
 The coastal run out to Risan is 8 km of speed-limited tarmac that a Clio simply absorbs; the push down to Lake Skadar takes 70 minutes with the motorway section swallowing most of it.
 Cross-border into Trebinje, 90 minutes each way, is also within easy reach on a single tank.